Employee vs Independent Contractor | CRA

-There are important differences between the taxation of employees and that of self-employed persons contractors).
+There are important differences between the taxation of employees and that of self-employed persons, known as contractors.
 The difference is a question of fact and circumstances that tries to determine whether the contract is a contract of service (employment) or contract for services (self-employed or contractor).
-The distinction is clear in most cases but can become very complicated.
+The distinction is clear in most cases, but can become very complicated.

 The general question that all of the legal tests that distinguish between employees and contractors try to answer is: “Is the person in business for themselves or are they performing the work as part of another’s business?”.